Inspection of Fire Dampers

-For this purpose, the Gesamtverband Schadstoffsanierung (GVSS) will publish the "Handlungsempfehlungen zum Umgang mit asbesthaltigen Brandschutzklappen" (Recommendations for the handling of fire dampers containing asbestos) at the beginning of 2021 in order to enable operators and building owners, construction experts and specialist companies in the fields of fire protection and technical building equipment to deal with fire dampers containing asbestos in a practicable manner as long as there are no corresponding specifications from the state and/or the professional association.
+For this purpose, the Gesamtverband Schadstoffsanierung (GVSS) published in March 2021 the „Handlungsempfehlungen zum Umgang mit asbesthaltigen Brandschutzklappen“ (Recommendations for the handling of fire dampers containing asbestos) prepared by the working group “Asbesthaltige Brandschutzklappen” (Fire dampers containing asbestos), in which the LGA-IUA is also involved.
+The publication summarizes the current state of knowledge in the handling of fire dampers containing asbestos.
+It is aimed at operators and building owners, construction experts and specialist companies in the fields of fire protection and technical building equipment.
+The aim is to provide recommendations for the safe handling of fire dampers containing asbestos from an expert’s point of view, as long as there are no corresponding specifications from the state and/or the professional associations.

 During the inspection, the asbestos expert also documents the environment of the fire damper (access, room dimensions, etc.) and analyzes it for the presence of other materials suspected of containing asbestos (fire protection boards, mortar, fillers, flange gaskets, etc.) and other components containing harmful substances (e.g. old mineral wool).
 These aspects must also be taken into consideration during a demolition or reconstruction.